Basic Reaper Guide

 - Soul Sow before every boss pull and in-between dungeon packs.

-- Begin casting Harpe with 2s left on the countdown > Ingress into boss if necessary
+- Begin casting Harpe shortly after 2s appears on the countdown > Ingress into boss if necessary

 - Plentiful Harvest > Enshroud